Seminar: Selected Topics in Machine Learning Research

 This seminar is intended for Master's students only.
 You should have attended (and passed) the Machine Learning lecture (IN2064).
-Having attended Machine Learning for Graphs and Sequential Data (IN2323) or other advanced ML/DL lectures (IN2332, IN2346, etc.) is a plus.
+Having attended Machine Learning for Graphs and Sequential Data (IN2323, formerly Mining Massive Datasets) is a plus.

 The amount of research in machine learning has grown exponentially in the last couple of years, uncovering many promising and successful research directions.
 In this seminar we will select and discuss a diverse set of topics of current research.
 This seminar will let students get acquainted with current machine learning research, let them explore new fields and ideas and let them analyze and criticize recent publications.